harshkn/harshkn.github.io/_posts/2016-02-28-estimator-inference.md

 author:
   display_name: Emma Tosch
 ---
 PlanOut programs are just sets of assignments with some conditions imposed on top of them.
-If we generate the dependencies between parameters in a PlanOut program, we can use this information to determine which contrasts are valid.
+If we generate the dependencies between variables in a PlanOut program, we can use this information to determine which contrasts are valid.
 <!--summary-->
 All PlanOut programs can be converted into graphs.